Fast and flexible inference for joint models of multivariate longitudinal and survival data using Integrated Nested Laplace Approximations: Simulations

 \subsection{Settings}

-We underwent an extensive simulation study with two purposes: (i) validate the inference approach based on INLA algorithm, (ii) compare its performances with those obtained by two alternative existing inference techniques: \begin{itemize} \item Maximum likelihood estimation with Monte Carlo expectation maximisation algorithm as implemented in the R package \textbf{joineRML} (version 0.4.5).
-This package can fit joint models of time-to-event data and multivariate longitudinal data in a frequentist framework using a recently introduced fast approximation that combines the expectation maximisation algorithm to quasi-Monte Carlo \citep{hickey2018joinerml, philipson2020faster}.
-However, this method is restricted to Gaussian markers and the association structure between the longitudinal and survival part is limited to the linear combination of the random effects (equivalent to current level when longitudinal and survival parts do not include the same covariates).
+We undertook an extensive simulation study with two purposes: (i) to validate the inference approach based on INLA algorithm, (ii) to compare its performances with those obtained by two alternative existing inference techniques: \begin{itemize} \item Maximum likelihood estimation with Monte Carlo expectation maximization algorithm as implemented in the R package \textbf{joineRML} (version 0.4.5).
+This package can fit joint models of time-to-event data and multivariate longitudinal data in a frequentist framework using a recently introduced fast approximation that combines the expectation maximization algorithm to quasi-Monte Carlo \citep{hickey2018joinerml, philipson2020faster}.
+However, this method is restricted to Gaussian markers and the association structure between the longitudinal and survival part is limited to the linear combination of the random effects, i.e., individual deviation from the population mean.
+This parameterization is equivalent to the ``current value of the linear predictor'' in two situations: in the absence of covariates in the longitudinal part of the model, and when the covariates are also included in the survival part.
+In our simulation setting, the generation model did not include the covariates from the longitudinal part in the survival submodel.
+So, in the estimation procedure, we adjusted the survival part on the two covariates (binary and continuous) with joineRML in order to have a comparable association across software.
 We used quasi-Monte Carlo with Sobol sequence and same options as described in \citet{philipson2020faster} for the simulations. \item Bayesian inference via Markov Chain Monte Carlo sampling as implemented in the R package \textbf{rstanarm} (version 2.21.1) which relies on the Hamiltonian Monte Carlo algorithm implemented in \textbf{Stan} \citep{rstan20}.
 It can fit joint models of time-to-event data and multivariate longitudinal data with various types of distributions (i.e., generalized linear mixed effects models) but is limited to a maximum of 3 longitudinal outcomes (we limited our simulation studies to a maximum of 3 longitudinal markers for this reason).
-Alternatively, the R package \textbf{JMbayes2} (version 0.3-0) was recently introduced, it can fit joint models of time-to-event data and multivariate longitudinal data using MCMC implemented in C++ \citep{JMbayes222} with various options for the distribution of the longitudinal outcomes.
+Alternatively, the R package \textbf{JMbayes2} (version 0.3-0) recently released, can fit joint models of time-to-event data and multivariate longitudinal data using MCMC implemented in C++ \citep{JMbayes222} with various options for the distribution of the longitudinal outcomes.
 It handles competing risks and multi-state models for survival outcomes. \end{itemize}